harness/developer-hub/release-notes/continuous-delivery.md

 #### Early access

 - You can now migrate Services with Helm charts from Helm repository-stored Artifacts from CG to NG.
 This will help in migrations.
-This feature is behind the feature flag `CDS_HELM_MULTIPLE_MANIFEST_SUPPORT_NG`.
 (CDS-73894)

 - You can now configure multiple Helm charts in the manifests.
 This provides feature parity with Harness FirstGen.
 Helm charts can now be configured from Helm Repository as Artifacts that allow the users to select the Helm chart for deployment.
 The UI also now differentiates between manifests and overrides in service.
-This feature is behind the feature flag `CDS_HELM_MULTIPLE_MANIFEST_SUPPORT_NG`.
 (CDS-70209)

 #### Fixed issues